Bringing Opsian's Continuous Profiling to GraalVM

 Opsian’s Continuous Profiling gives development teams access to real-time performance profiling data from production server environments via browser-based reporting dashboards.
 This makes it substantially easier for teams to identify performance issues and proactively carry out performance work to remove scalability bottlenecks.

 As of now, Opsian supports GraalVM when run as a Java VM.
 Work to support Ahead-Of-Time compilation via native-image and other non-JVM languages is still on-going.
-If your organisation uses GraalVM with either of these technologies and would like to know more about our support for them please get in contact with us.

 Continuous Profiling for the JVM

 Opsian’s Continuous Profiling service helps teams rapidly identify performance issues in production environments.
 It does this by coupling a commercially tested and supported always-on JVM profiler with a back-end service for indexing and on-demand browser-based aggregation of the profiling data.
 The service is built to run on production server environments with virtually no overhead and enables development and devops teams to understand the production behaviour of applications.
 The browser-based reporting provides Flame Graph, Hot Spot and Tree View on-demand aggregations over a range of different dimensions, such as time, server names/types and application versions.

 Opsian continuously collects CPU time and Wallcock time profiling samples.
 CPU time reports can be used to identify the causes of high CPU load, such as inefficient code, whereas Wallclock time reports can identify issues around networking, disk and concurrency-related locking and contention issues.

 Popularised by Brendan Gregg, Flame Graphs offer a way of visualising a set of stack traces in a form that makes it easier to identify hot code paths and bottlenecks.
 Opsian provides browser-based Flame Graphs with smart thread grouping, filtering and zooming.
 This blog post covers them in more detail.